 While we're on the subject, it's important to note that evidence of a recall isn't always admissible in a civil lawsuit.
 That means that even in a product liability case, the jury isn't always told that a recall of the product in question actually took place, so they're not always allowed to consider the recall as evidence of the manufacturer's liability for the plaintiff's claimed injury or illness.
 And even when evidence of a recall is allowed into a case, it's not definitive proof of the manufacturer's liability.
 Learn more about how a recall affects a product liability lawsuit.

-Many lawsuits (both consumer protection-oriented and injury-based) over the recalled Philips Respironics devices have already been (and will continue to be) funneled into a process called multi-district litigation (MDL).
+Around 800 CPAP/BiPAP/ventilator lawsuits filed against Philips Respironics have been funneled into a process called multi-district litigation (MDL).
 That means the lawsuits are filed in (or moved into) a single federal district, before one judge, who shepherds the grouped cases through the pre-trial process, including decisions about evidence and information-gathering ("discovery") that will apply to every individual case.
-Both sides pick a few representative cases that will proceed to "bellwether trials," which are typically meant to give the parties a sense of the strengths and weaknesses of their respective positions, and spur settlement talks.
-But if no settlement occurs, each case can go back to its respective home court.

-Hundreds of CPAP/BiPAP lawsuits have already been grouped together in the Philips MDL (officially titled In Re: Phillips Recalled CPAP, Bi-Level Pap, and Mechanical Ventilator Products Litigation, MDL 3014), which is being heard in the U.S. District Court for the Western District of Pennsylvania.
-Learn more about how multi-district litigation (MDL) works.
+The Philips MDL (officially titled In Re: Phillips Recalled CPAP, Bi-Level Pap, and Mechanical Ventilator Products Litigation, MDL 3014) is being heard in the U.S. District Court for the Western District of Pennsylvania.
+(Learn more about how multi-district litigation (MDL) works.)

-If you're thinking about taking legal action over injury or illness caused by use of a recalled Philips Respironics advice, your best first step is reaching out to a lawyer, who will evaluate your case and explain your options (including the pros and cons of joining the MDL).
+If you're thinking about taking legal action over use of a recalled Philips Respironics advice, your best first step is reaching out to a lawyer, who will evaluate your case and explain your options (including the pros and cons of joining the MDL).

 If you're experiencing health problems that could be caused by your use of a recalled Philips Respironics medical device, having the right lawyer on your side is crucial to the success of any legal action you decide to take.